headbellygroin/Story_Novel_Writer/DOCUMENTATION.md

 2. What kind of story? (genre/tone -- e.g. "Blue-collar space opera", "Found family adventure")
 3. What must happen by the end? (series endpoint -- e.g. "Benjamin discovers the truth about the Naughts")

-Pressing "Build My Series" chains 4 generation steps automatically:
+Pressing "Build My Series" chains 6 generation steps automatically:
 - Series Map -- high-level arc for all books (theme, beginning/ending state, major events, character growth, world changes per book)
 - Book 1 Major Events -- turning points (opening, inciting incident, first turning point, midpoint, major reversal, climax, resolution)
 - Book 1 Outline -- detailed structural outline with act breaks
 - Book 1 Chapter List -- 20-30 chapters with POV, location, events, and tone
+- Book 1 Chapter Briefs -- detailed planning for the first 5 chapters (scene-by-scene breakdown, character goals, dialogue beats)
+- Book 1 Scene Breakdown -- individual scene cards for Chapter 1 (POV, location, conflict, transitions)

 Each section appears progressively as it generates.
+A progress bar shows which step is running (1 of 6).
+When all 6 complete, you have two options:
+- **Save All to Project** -- stores everything to the database (series map and events to Story Bible, outline to Outlines, briefs and scenes to Story Bible)
+- **Edit in Step-by-Step Mode** -- transfers all Quick Start output into the Advanced panel so you can regenerate individual steps, add author notes, and fine-tune specific chapters without starting from scratch

-A progress bar shows which step is running.
-When all 4 complete, review the output inline -- each section has a "Regenerate" button to redo just that section without losing the others.
-"Save All to Project" stores everything: the series map and events go to Story Bible entries (category: series_planning), the book outline creates an Outline record.
+Each section also has a "Regenerate" button to redo just that section without losing the others.

 **Step-by-Step (advanced / mid-revision)**
 Full manual control over each of 6 steps with individual generation, custom user notes per step, and book/chapter selectors for iterating on books 2, 3, etc. The 6 steps are: